UAE roads today: Which ones are closed, flooded, clear? Here are the latest updates

 12.45pm: Sheikh Zayed Road (SZR), Dubai, some areas still flooded

-The Roads and Transport Authority (RTA) issued an update on the status of SZR:
+The Roads and Transport Authority (RTA) issues an update on the status of SZR:

 12.40pm: Al Khail Road, Dubai, partly flooded